MarisaKirisame/DefComBlog/Calculator.md

 Let's step back and reflect on what we had done: in less than 10 lines of code, we had implemented an Interpreter!
 What is the magic?
 Before I answer this question, some terminology: when we use a program X to manipulate another program Y, the language X is in, is called the metalanguage, and Y's language is the objectlanguage.
 A definitional interpreter is when we use metalanguage's feature to implement the corresponding objectlanguage's feature.
 In this case, evaluate() is a definitional interpreter, because we use Java's Int to implement Calculator's Int.
 Definitional interpreters are known for their simplicity because they essentially do nothing.

 However, despite doing nothing, they are very useful.
 The most straightforward and popular use of a definitional interpreter is to give new syntax or to provide eval(), for already-existing features, also known as inventing a novel programming language.
 We could take a definitional interpreter, and add a new language feature that we actually implement.
 We could also take a definitional interpreter, add some print to every case, and now we had a tracing debugger.
 Or, as the quote at the beginning of the chapter dictate, a compiler is also a definitional interpreter but slightly modified.
-Essentially, a definitional interpreter is a solid foundation, allowing you to make a bunch of modifications to it, to get all sort of useful things.
+Essentially, a definitional interpreter is a solid foundation, allowing you to make a bunch of modifications to it, to get all sorts of useful things.

 ## Refactoring
 Manipulating JSON is hard!
 I have to remember the name and the type of everything, and that sure is tiresome!
-I am gonna refactor the JSON (JavaScript object) into Java Objects, since we are writing Java not JavaScript.
+I am gonna refactor the JSON (JavaScript object) into Java Objects since we are writing Java not JavaScript.

     static class Expr {}